Helmsen/gRPC-to-GraphQL-Adapter/README.md

 * build docker container with ```docker build -t <containerName> <pathToDockerfile>```
 * run docker container with ```docker run -p 40022:40022 <containerName>```
 * to connect to a running gRPC server, you have to set at least the environment variables API_HOST and API_PORT in the Dockerfile (IP and port of the host running the gRPC service)

+The container image can be pulled from dockerhub with ```docker pull wilhelmstephan/grpc-to-graphql-adapter```.